n10n/DockerNode1/README.md

 Run the following command

     2a. cd SpliciousBKND
-    2b. docker build -t SpliciousBKENDImage .
+    2b. docker build -t spliciousbkendimage .

+  Use "spliciousbkendimage" as image name in subsequent steps where image id is required.
+You can use any image name but it must be all lowercase.
 If step 2b failed for some reason, try to run (docker build .) and make a note of the Image ID and follow either manual or automated process step 3a

 ## Run docker image - manual process: